Orbital angular momentum of light: Concept

+A more interesting example of OAM is the internal OAM appearing when a paraxial light beam is in a so-called "helical mode".
+Helical modes of the electromagnetic field are characterized by a wavefront that is shaped as a helix, with an optical vortex in the center, at the beam axis (see figure).
+If the phase varies around the axis of such a wave, it carries orbital angular momentum.

 In the figure to the right, the first column shows the beam wavefront shape.
 The second column is the optical phase distribution in a beam cross-section, shown in false colors.
 The third column is the light intensity distribution in a beam cross-section (with a dark vortex core at the center).